Michael Alan Anderson

 Besides Early Music History, Anderson’s articles have appeared in the Journal of the American Musicological Society, Early Music, Plainsong and Medieval Music, and Studi musicali.
 He sits on the editorial board of two textbooks published by W.W.
 Norton (The History of Western Music, 9th edition [ed.
 Burkholder] and Concise History of Western Music, 5th edition [ed.
 Hanning]).
 Since 2010, he has also served on the Editorial Board of the American Choral Review, the semiannual journal of the organization Chorus America.
 Anderson has further presented papers at the congress of the International Musicological Society (Rome), the Katholieke Universiteit Leuven (Belgium), the Medieval and Renaissance Music Conference (Vienna, Utrecht, and London), the national and local chapter meetings of the American Musicological Society, the International Congress on Medieval Studies (Kalamazoo), and conferences of the Renaissance Society of America, the Medieval Academy of America, and the International Association for Robin Hood Studies.

-Still an active performer, Anderson has served as Artistic Director of Schola Antiqua of Chicago since 2008, following the retirement of Calvin M. Bower, with whom he co-founded the organization in 2000.
-A professional vocal ensemble dedicated to the performance of music before 1600, Schola Antiqua currently serves as Artists in Residence at the Lumen Christi Institute and has been the recipient of grants from the Elizabeth F. Cheney Foundation, the Sage Foundation, and the Illinois Arts Council.
+Still an active performer, Anderson has served as Artistic Director of Schola Antiqua since 2008, following the retirement of Calvin M. Bower, with whom he co-founded the organization.
+A Chicago-based professional vocal ensemble dedicated to the performance of music before 1600, Schola Antiqua currently serves as Artists in Residence at the Lumen Christi Institute and has been the recipient of grants from the Elizabeth F. Cheney Foundation, the Sage Foundation, and the Illinois Arts Council.
 The ensemble has recorded for academic publications, and music from commercial albums has aired on the nationally syndicated broadcasts of With Heart and Voice, Millennium of Music, and Harmonia.
 The recordings have also received reviews in Early Music America, Fanfare,the Journal of Plainsong and Medieval Music, and Notes (Music Library Association).
 Its forthcoming album of music for Advent will be released by Naxos of America in October 2014.